 Stephanie spent many years in a merchandising career in the fashion industry working at Calvin Klein, PVH, Ann Taylor, and USPA.
 She had many wins running multimillion-dollar businesses, managing teams, and working with strategic vendor partners, but always felt most rewarded when she was able to lead with autonomy, while connecting with, inspiring, and helping others.
 She was seen by peers and leaders as a change agent and someone who could take on a new role, build a new business unit, create and lead a new team and handle any challenge seamlessly.
 Stephanie thrives when she can pave a way where there isn’t one, while continuously learning, growing, and improving.

 Eventually Stephanie realized the corporate environment was no longer a good fit.
 She wanted to make a bigger impact on a smaller scale.
 Stephanie cared about supporting and serving small businesses, which was in line with NextGen Counsel’s mission.

 Stephanie is a vegan and as you can imagine a big animal lover.
+Stephanie also runs her own interior design business, NextGen Interiors, and also side hustles in real estate (she is licensed in NJ).
 When she is not working, she enjoys working out to stay healthy, spending time with friends and family, and getting outdoors as much as possible.
-Stephanie also side hustles in real estate (she is licensed in NJ) and interior design / home renovations.